Funnel of Love: Legacy

 With the renewal of interest in Jackson's career since the 1990s, "Funnel of Love" has become a favorite of Wanda Jackson fans.
 Many were surprised that the B-side did not become more successful.
-It has since been covered by various musical artists.
+It has since been covered by various musical artists, including Rosie Flores.
 In 2001, foreign music group Velvetone released a single version of "Funnel of Love", featuring Jackson herself.
 Jackson revisited "Funnel of Love" on her 2003 studio album, Heart Trouble.
 The new version featured the punk rock band The Cramps as guest performers.

 "Funnel of Love" has also served as an inspiration for new musical artists, most notably British soul artist Adele.
 According to Jackson, Adele mentioned to her that if she had not heard "Funnel of Love", then her 2010 single "Rolling in the Deep" may have never existed.
 In 2010, Adele explained how Jackson's music affected her, "I got addicted to this Wanda Jackson hits album," says the singer.
 "She's so cheeky and so raunchy.
 She's kind of like the female Elvis: really sexual, not afraid to embarrass herself."
 Adele's interest in her music led to a stint as Jackson serving as her opening act in Britain between 2011 and 2012.
 Jim Jarmusch used a version of the song, performed by his own band SQÜRL and featuring Madeline Follin of Cults on vocals, to open his 2013 film Only Lovers Left Alive.